|Nutritional Guidelines (per serving)|

 - 12 ounces almond bark (or chocolate bark)

-Over a double boiler, melt the butter.
 Stir in the sweetened condensed milk.

-Next add the powdered sugar and vanilla.
+Add the powdered sugar and vanilla.
 Mix until smooth.

 Stir in the coconut.

 Pour mixture into a bowl, cool down, and cover with plastic wrap.